jonasguan/FSND-movie-project/README.md

 * runme.py: script to generate an HTML page using fresh_tomatoes.py based on Movie objects in entertainment_center.py

 ## Usage
-To generate and view my website, run
+To generate and view my website, run `python runme.py` from the project directory.
-`./runme.py`

 An html page, fresh_tomatoes.html, will be created in the current directory and automatically opened by the browser.